 If you’d like to hit the ground running, complete with a pre-installed website, you should consider A2 Hosting.
 Consider checking out HostGator if you need more features in your VPS plans than what Bluehost offers.

 Hostinger is a cheap and fast web host, but their live chat team can take a bit of time to get back to you.
 If you don’t mind waiting, they are outstanding.
 GreenGeeks is the perfect choice for eco-friendly people looking for fabulous web hosting.

 The best Bluehost alternative, overall, is SiteGround.
-They offer an all-round website hosting package that's suitable for personal blogs, business websites, and large e-commerce portals.
+They offer an all-around website hosting package that’s suitable for personal blogs, business websites, and large e-commerce portals.
 SiteGround provides a lot of features at incredibly affordable prices coupled with exceptional customer support.